 ChatGPT Password Reset Email Not Arriving

-Hit Forgot password and nothing came — different flow from signup verification, stricter rate limit, and SSO-only accounts are silently rejected.
+Forgot password and nothing came?
+It's a different flow from signup verification — stricter rate limit, SSO-only and passkey-only accounts are silently rejected.
+Here's the fastest fix.

 Common causes